-Fig:1 Heat sink Model with hollow fins and circular perforation.
+- 1. Heat sink Model with hollow fins and Rectangular perforation. - 2.
+Heat sink Model with hollow fins and Oval perforation

-Fig: 2 Heat sink Model with hollow fins and Rectangular perforation.
+Fig: 1 Heat sink Model with hollow fins and Rectangular perforation.

-Fig: 3 Heat sink Model with hollow fins and Oval perforation.
+Fig: 2 Heat sink Model with hollow fins and Oval perforation.

-2. Computational Fluid Dynamics: After creating the CAD model in CATIA V5 it is then converted to stp file so that it can be easily imported in ANSYS for the further calculation and analysis part on it.
-Once the model is imported in workbench geometry an enclosure is created for fluid medium in our case air.
-Inlet and outlet are named in enclosure, the model then divided into number of mesh or definite numbers of nodes and elements
+Computational Fluid Dynamics: 3D CAD model created in CATIA V5 is then converted into stp file to be imported in ANSYS for the further calculation and analysis part on it.
+Once the model is imported an enclosure was created in workbench geometry for fluid medium in our case air.
+Inlet and outlet are provided in enclosure.
+The model then divided into number of mesh or definite numbers of nodes and elements

-Fig: 4 Meshing of fins inside the enclosure
+Fig: 3 Meshing of fins inside the enclosure

-- 3. Fluent input parameters: Before initializing the solution certain parameters needed to be set.
-Those are given below - 1 Assigning Materials And Energy Equation- Aluminum was selected for model due to its lightweight and high heat transfer rate and heat dissipation in this material.
+3. Fluent input parameters: certain parameters were needed to be set before the solution was initialized.
+Those are given below

+1 Assigning Materials and Energy Equation- Aluminum was assigned as the material for model as it is lightweight and has high heat transfer rate and heat dissipation.
 Air was chosen as the fluid medium to transfer heat from fin to atmosphere.

-Governing equation for three dimensional steady state incompressible fluid flow was k- ε epsilon equation.
+Governing equation for three dimensional steady state incompressible fluid flow was k- $\varepsilon$ epsilon equation.

-- 2 Boundary Conditions the computational problem is reduced in size by exploiting the symmetry of PHS to apply symmetry boundary condition along the sides of the channel.
-The fluid and thermal condition taken were - At inlet Velocity > 10m/s, temperature = 282k - At bottom base of the heat sink $Q=20000 \text{ W/m}^2$
+2 Boundary Conditions - the computational problem is reduced in size by exploiting the symmetry of PHS to apply symmetry boundary condition along the sides of the channel.
+The fluid and thermal condition taken were

+- At inlet Velocity > 10m/s, temperature = 282k - At bottom base of the heat sink Q= 20000 W/m